zoobc/zoobc-sdk/docs/docs/GetBlocks.md

 sidebar_label: getBlocks
 ---

-Returns a block matching the block number or block hash.
+Returns an array blocks according to a maximum set by the limit requested at.

 ## Parameters